davidmayr/AntiBedrockCreeper/README.md

 # Why?
 There is a Mob-Griefing option...

 Mob-Griefing turnes of the Griefing for every Mob...
-This Pack doesn't.
-A creeper will still explode when he gets lit with a flint and steel.
+This Pack doesn't. 😉 A creeper will still explode when he gets lit with a flint and steel.

-# The Script doesnt work and my World has been Griefed...

-Make sure to activate Experimental Gameplay next time! 😉